Contribute

 1) Data submission via email

-Metadata requirements explained above, in the section on “metadata quality,” should be taken into consideration prior to the data submission.
+Metadata requirements explained above, in the section on “metadata quality,” should be taken into consideration before the data submission.
 Data providers can send their metadata files to [email protected].
 The files must be in .xml format.
 Sets of .xml files can be compressed as a .zip file if needed.

-There are tools that can be used to convert metadata files into .xml format such as Zotero, Jurism or Mendeley.
-To export the metadata in any format from the original source, it is possible to upload the records to one of these tools, check if fields appear correctly, and then export the library as an .xml file.
+Some tools can be used to convert metadata files into .xml format such as Zotero, Jurism, or Mendeley.
+To export the metadata in any format from the original source, it is possible to upload the records to one of these tools, check if the fields appear correctly, and then export the library as a .xml file.

 Data providers who are using OAI-PMH-compliant systems for their resources such as. institutional repositories or journals can provide AGRIS with their base URLs.